One of the things you learn very quickly about STIs is all the different ways you can get some infections.

 When should I get tested?

-A lot of people worry about when they should get tested.
+Many people worry about when to get tested.
 But the answer is pretty straightforward.

 In the context of Herpes, you should certainly get tested once you notice the telltale symptoms of a Herpes infection, including:

 But experiencing symptoms shouldn’t be the only reason you get tested.
-You should also get tested if:
+You should also get tested if a previous sexual partner tells you that they have an STI.

 You don’t need to have done anything in particular to get tested for STIs.
-Simply being concerned about your sexual health is a good enough reason to get tested.
+Simply being concerned about your sexual health is a good enough reason.

 When should I see a doctor?